neumino/neumino.github.io/movies.md

-### Wheeler
+### Raees
-*Released on 2017-02-03, vote average 6.5*
+*Released on 2017-01-25, vote average 5.2*

-The story of an aspiring musician from Kaufman, Texas who travels to Nashville with the lifelong dream of trying his hand at country music.
-By embodying the title character under prosthetic make up, actor Stephen Dorff successfully infiltrates Music City and takes his character on an authentic singer / songwriter journey.
-With the help of key allies on the ground, &#34;Wheeler&#34; converses with real people in real locations, with every musical number performed live.
-The line between reality and fiction blurs as Wheeler chases his dream in this touching tribute to old school country legends.
+Raees is set in the early 80’s and 90’s in Gujarat, India.
+It is a fictitious story of a man, Raees, who builds an entire empire from the scratch.
+It’s a story about his rise and his relationships, which help him become the single most powerful man in the state.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/o3eJ99NxVpI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ssFDmvyPFUg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>